Content Debt Is Killing Your Search Visibility

 A good content diagnostic starts with a clear inventory of what you have, flags which pages are creating the most drag, and identifies where the best opportunities are hiding.
 From there, it's a matter of prioritizing high-traffic pages with outdated information, service pages misaligned with how people search today, and legacy posts that are one structural update away from being genuinely useful again.

 You've already invested in building this archive.
-Don’t scrap it — make it work for you instead of against you.
+Don't scrap it — make it work for you instead of against you.
+That's where AI-enabled content operations can take a lot of the heavy lifting off your plate.